kottoization/RAG-LLM-for-Education/README.md

 EduGen is a collection of utilities for generating learning materials with the help of Large Language Models.
 The repository contains a command line interface together with a simple Gradio based frontend.
 It can generate quizzes, flashcards, summaries and cheat sheets.
-Optionally the tools can use RAG (Retrieval Augmented Generation) on your local documents.

 ## Table of Contents
 - [Requirements](#requirements)